Option type

 In programming languages (especially functional programming languages) and type theory, an option type or maybe type is a polymorphic type that represents encapsulation of an optional value; e.g., it is used as the return type of functions which may or may not return a meaningful value when they are applied.
 It consists of a constructor which either is empty (often named None or Nothing), or which encapsulates the original data type A (often written Just A or Some A).

 A distinct, but related concept outside of functional programming, which is popular in object-oriented programming, is called nullable types (often expressed as A?).
 The core difference between option types and nullable types is that option types support nesting (e.g. Maybe (Maybe String) ≠ Maybe String), while nullable types do not (e.g. String?? = String?).

 Theoretical aspects

 In type theory, it may be written as: $A^{?} = A + 1$.
 This expresses the fact that for a given set of values in $A$, an option type adds exactly one additional value (the empty value) to the set of valid values for $A$.
 This is reflected in programming by the fact that in languages having tagged unions, option types can be expressed as the tagged union of the encapsulated type plus a unit type.

-In the Curry–Howard correspondence, option types are related to the annihilation law for ∨: x∨1=1.

-An option type can also be seen as a collection containing either one or zero elements.
+An option type is a particular case of a tagged union, where the Nothing is taken as (nullary constructor for a) singleton type.
+Tagged unions can generally be implemented by a combination of union types and record types using occurrence typing.

 The option type is also a monad where: